 Full-Term Pregnancy Explained

-How Many Weeks Is a Full-Term Pregnancy?
+What Is Considered a Full-Term Pregnancy?

-Your baby is officially considered full term at 39 weeks.
-In the past, a “term” pregnancy meant that you gave birth in a five-week window around your due date — somewhere between three weeks before and two weeks after, or from the start of 37 weeks to the end of 42 weeks.
+Your baby is officially considered full-term at 39 weeks.
+In the past, a “term” pregnancy meant that you gave birth in a five-week window around your due date—somewhere between three weeks before and two weeks after, or from the start of 37 weeks to the end of 42 weeks.

 Medical experts now know that babies still have a lot of developing to do at 37 and 38 weeks, so pregnancy is now considered “full term” at 39 weeks.